 Lakes & Reservoirs – lake basins, nutrient status and life cycle.

-Water sources and water composition; residence time calculations for lake waters; thermal stratification, turnover and inverse stratification and thermal classifications; epilimnion, metalimnion and hypolimnion; chemical stratification; water circulation; difficulties in obtaining representative lake water samples.
+Water sources and water composition; residence time calculations for lake waters; thermal stratification, turnover and inverse stratification, thermal classifications; chemical stratification; water circulation; difficulties in obtaining representative lake water samples.

 Water Supply – protected and unprotected catchments, collection and distribution system, surface water potabilisation; desalination.